Gladiator07/JARVIS/README.md

 - Can take screenshot and save it with custom filename
 - Can hide all files in a folder and also make them visible again
 - Has a cool Graphical User Interface

+## Installation

+- First clone the repo
+-